Recruitment and admission of doctoral students are carried out according to the admission regulations.

 Forms of financial support

-Doctoral studentships are the normal form of support for doctoral students at SLU.
+Doctoral studentships (employment as doctoral student) are the normal form of support for doctoral students at SLU.
 Financing studies with the help of a doctoral grant or private means is not allowed.

 In addition to doctoral studentships, the following means of funding are permitted: